Recipe for Fruity Egg Baskets (vegan) -perfect for an Easter brunch! Easy to make (3 ingredients only!) and can be stored in the fridge for 1-2 days.

 Instructions

-- Cut the puff pastry in 6 equal squares.
+- Cut the puff pastry into 6 equal squares.

-- Place one tablespoon of vanilla soy yogurt in the middle of each square and spread it only a bit.
+- Place one tablespoon of vanilla soy yogurt into the middle of each square and spread it a bit.

-- Fold in the edges and make a little basket or package, leaving a space for the apricot half (we will add those after baking).
+- Fold in the edges and make a little basket or nest, leaving enough space for the apricot half (we will add those after baking).

-- Place them on a baking sheet and bake for about 10-15 minutes, until golden.
+- Place the puff pastry nests onto a baking sheet and bake for about 10-15 minutes, until golden.

-- Place an apricot half on each of the baked puff pastry baskets.
+- Let them cool off.
+Before serving, place an apricot half on each of the baked puff pastry baskets.

 This is genius!!
 Wow!
 I had to do a double take here they look so legit :o And I love that they are actually fruity and sweet!
 And so easy!
 And I have just used way to many exclamation points but this is very exciting and adorable and you are SOOO creative Bianca!